Esteb37/Flixter/README.md

     Copyright [2021] [Esteban Padilla Cerdio]

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use this file except in compliance with the License.
+    you may not use this file except in compliance with the License. you may not use this file except in compliance with the License.
     You may obtain a copy of the License at